 - In spite of these hurdles, two practices have been found to support compassionate care.
 The first one is forming strong team connections and the second way is looking for routes in which your co nurses will learn that being compassionate is an easy task to carry.

 - Keep yourself in your patient situation, and feel exactly how they feel.
 It is a common scenario that patients often feel helpless in an endangered environment.
 They may be feeling shy to admit they don’t understand something about medicines or if they’re having problems with something.
 Sit and think of how you’d feel in your patients’ shoes, involving all the challenges they might face.
 That thought will allow you to understand their mind better and be aware of how they would feel better if treated.
-You may also ask them what you can do to make them feel more comfortable, that will make them feel easy.
+You may also ask them what you can do to make them feel more comfortable, which will make them feel easy.

 - Don’t jump into making good relationships.
 Even if you know that time is short, keep in mind that small gestures can take a long time from a good relationship.
 You may use a positive tone of voice and greet your patient with a smile.
 Let them know that you’re always available at their service and tell them how to reach you anytime they need.
 When you go to their room to check up on them, ask them how they’re doing, start a conversation, and genuinely listen to them.